Igunga District

 According to the 2012 Tanzania National Census, the population of Igunga District was 399,727.

+According to the 2022 Tanzania National Census, the population of Igunga District was 546,204 in 2022.

 Transport

 Paved Trunk road T3 from Morogoro to Rwanda passes through the district from east to west.

 Administrative subdivisions

 As of 2012, Igunga District was administratively divided into 35 wards.